jarokaz/mlops-labs/workshops/tfx-caip-tf21/README.md

 6. The *Transform* component preprocess the data to the format required by the *Trainer* compoment.
 It also saves the preprocessing TensorFlow graph.
 7. The *Trainer* starts an AI Platform Training job.
 The AI Platform Training job is configured to use a custom training container.
 The AI Platform Training configuration, which includes the URI of the custom training image, is a compile time setting.
 8. The *Evaluator* component evaluates the trained model against the eval split
-9. The *ModelValidate* component compares the model against a baseline.
-If this is the first run of the pipeline the model will be blessed regardless of an outcome of the evaluation.
-In subsequent runs, the baseline is the performance the model from the previous runs.
-10. If the model trained by the pipeline is blessed, the model is deployed to AI Platform Prediction using the *Pusher* component.
+9. If the model trained by the pipeline is blessed, the model is deployed to AI Platform Prediction using the *Pusher* component.
 The configuration of AI Platform Prediction is a compile time setting.

 The ML model utilized in the labs  is a multi-class classifier that predicts the type of  forest cover from cartographic data.
 The model is trained on the [Covertype Data Set](/datasets/covertype/README.md) dataset.